tenaciousT15/tenaciousT15.github.io/databases.md

 These enhancements ensured that user data was stored securely, retrieved efficiently, and displayed accurately across sessions.

-## Skills Demonstrated
+## Reflection on the Enhancement Process

+Enhancing this artifact taught me how to balance database complexity with mobile performance.
 This phase demonstrated my ability to:

 - Design and implement a **relational database schema** tailored to app requirements
 - Use **Room annotations and DAO patterns** to abstract and streamline database operations